KarisaAdvynia/sma3-disasm/README.md

 Currently produces an exact match for these regions of the vanilla ROM:
 - 08000000-0812FDC0 (code)
 - 08163F90-081C1D54 (in-line(?) data)
+- 081C1D54-081EF954 (level data)
 - 082F215C-083077E0 (text data/graphics)

 Remaining regions:
 - 0812FDC0-08163F90: Currently labeled as "single-cart pseudo-ROM", a ROM region copied into RAM (for all players) when playing Mario Bros. multiplayer from a single cartridge.
 This needs further research to determine the correct RAM pointers.
-- 081C1D54-082F215C: Larger data files (including levels, graphics, tilemaps, palettes, music, sound effects).
-These need to be fully documented in binptrs.txt, and included with `.incbin`
+- 081EF954-082F215C: Graphics data files (including graphics, tilemaps, palettes).
+These need to be fully documented in binptrs.txt, with the graphics/tilemaps included with `.incbin`
 - 083077E0-end: Music/sound region.
 These also need to be included with `.incbin`, but this sector uses relative instead of absolute pointers, so the pointer labels also need to be generated.

 ## About data files